campusnetworksecuritygeek/python-code-community-challenge/README.md

 # python-code-community-challenge
 Hello Everyone,

-This is a community challenge and when we finish a code, we'll share it here.
+This is a community challenge for network automation and when we finish a Python programming, we'll share it here.

+Thank you to support this small community and don't hesitate to report an issue.

+Regards,
+Campus Network and Security Geek+